AndrewBavuels/Sales-and-Business-Report-with-Microsoft-Power-BI/README.md

 ## 1. Project description 👇
 ### _Business Analytics: EDA with Python, ETL & Power BI._

 The goal is demonstrating how Python and Power BI merge together when exploring the components of Business Intelligence (BI) flow.

-- This includes practical uses of some DAX (Data Analysis Expressions) in Microsoft Power BI.
+This includes:

-- The focus is on performing Exploratory Data Analysis (EDA) using Python to do the data cleaning of outliers in the Fact table...
+- Performing Exploratory Data Analysis (EDA) using Python to clean data and remove outliers in the Fact table.

 - Following the EDA, the project employs ETL (Extract, Transform, Load) processes to prepare the data for advanced analysis and interactive visualizations in Power BI.

-- DAX is perfomed to create business metrics and KPIs, enabling data-driven decision-making...
+- Practical uses of DAX (Data Analysis Expressions) in Microsoft Power to create business metrics and KPIs, enabling data-driven decision-making.